skmechatronics/webjet-coding-test/README.md

 	- You will be prompted for the configuration for the backend
 	- If port 3000 is busy, the frontend won't run
 	- If port 7090 is busy, the backend won't run

+- Note that if running it independently:
+	- appsettings.Development.json is supported
+	- appsettings.json contains the shape required for the configuration
+	- no secrets were committed to the repository